fyflo/CS2-CSGO-HUDS-Observer-fyflo/README.md

 - Install NodeJS (nodejs.org)
 - Download this repo somewhere
+##
-- Start RUN_HUD.bat file and RUN_RADAR.bat
+- Start RUN_HUD.bat file and RUN_RADAR.bat if you want to include a third-party mini card
+##
+- Start RUN_HUD.bat file if you want to keep the mini map from the game.
+##
 - Run Overlay Exe from here: [OVERLAY DOWNLOAD](https://drive.google.com/file/d/1gHMgI85guGmWOkSV4aqhUl0hUOSioxV1/view?usp=sharing) or just go to your browser [http://localhost:2626](http://localhost:2626)
 - Ensure that in the Overlay exe folder, there is a config.json file with the following:
 - Radar will be on :36364 port [http://localhost:36364](http://localhost:36364)